LeeHall-DevOps/eng114_devops-1/notes/bash.md

 }
 ```

+After you added it, run

+`sudo nginx -t` to make sure that there are no syntax errors

+`sudo systemctl restart nginx` to restart nginx and set up the reverse proxy

+You always have to change the **port number** after the colon to match your needs

 `location` allows you to provide access to other applications on the same server.
 For example, if `location /some/path/`, the url would be `http://www.example.com/some/path/index.html`